 Joined MCRC: July 2016

-Kerry joined the MCRC during the Summer of 2016.
-Born in Edmonton, Alberta, Canada, Kerry discovered rugby during his high school years.
-Quickly finding his niche at center, he proudly represented the Canadian National Team at the U19 and U23 levels.
-After finishing his undergraduate degree in Athletic Therapy at the University of Alberta, he enrolled into Palmer College of Chiropractic in Davenport, Iowa under a rugby scholarship.
-During his time there he played both hockey and rugby.
-Additionally, he became president of the rugby club and led his team deep into USA Rugby’s Men’s Club DI Playoffs, reaching the Final Four in 2001.
+After finishing in his undergraduate degree in Athletic Therapy at the University of Alberta, he earned a rugby scholarship to Palmer College of Chiropractic in Davenport, Iowa, and enrolled in the Chiropractic curriculum.
+During his time at Palmer, he played both hockey and rugby.
+Additionally, he became the President of the Palmer Rugby Club and helped lead his team into the USA Rugby Men’s Club Division 1 playoffs, reaching the Final Four in 2001.